 aid to assist you in setup and ensure you do everything correctly.

 Click below to expand Once everything is finished Wabbjack will turn green and say Installation Complete.
-If you have any issues installing please reach out in #lw-support channel on our Discord Server (https://discord.gg/strraNQxEQ) and we will respond ASAP!
+If you have any issues installing visit our Discord Server for further self-service support tips (https://discord.gg/strraNQxEQ).
 The video linked above serves as a visual walkthrough of how to do everything in the After Installing Lost World section so you can watch that instead of reading through this if you prefer, or just watch it as a visual aid to make sure you did everything correctly.
 Go to the folder where you installed this modlist to and open the folder within called Game Folder Files.
 Copy ALL of the contents within the folder named Game Folder Files to your game directory (where the game is installed; i.e. steamapps/common/Fallout 4).
 Make sure you copy all the contents WITHIN the Game Folder Files folder to the ROOT of where the game is installed (where the game’s executable is) (reference image if you are confused https://imgur.com/BrR7ngh).
 DO NOT COPY THE ENTIRE MODLIST TO YOUR GAME FOLDER.
 DO NOT COPY THE ENTIRE GAME FOLDER FILES FOLDER TO YOUR GAME DIRECTORY!
 ONLY COPY THE FILES WITHIN THE GAME FOLDER FILES FOLDER!
 Now open the ModOrganizer.exe from within the installation directory for this modlist (ONLY use this executable!
 DO NOT use any pre-existing MO2 instances you may have installed).
 In the top-left corner, there is a profile drop-down where you can choose between the Lost World - Metro and Lost World - STALKER profile.
 Key differences between them are detailed in the Beginner's Guide to Lost World below.
 Once you decide on which profile you want to play, you must copy the contents of the appropriate ENB preset into the game folder as there is not one activated by default.
 You must copy the contents WITHIN the Metro ENB OR STALKER ENB folder into your game directory right next to the launcher depending on the profile you are playing (reference image otherwise watch the video linked above; https://imgur.com/Yfqd45Z).
 To change ENB presets when you change profiles, delete the enbseries folder, enblocal.ini, and enbseries.ini in the root of the game folder and copy the contents from the other ENB preset folder into the root of the game directory in the same way.
 Lost World has no ENB preset by default so you will have incorrect visuals if you don't do this.
 Make sure you are using the correct ENB preset for the profile you are playing.
 Watch the video linked above if you are uncertain on how to do this!
 MO2 should default to F4SE as the executable in the top-right corner of MO2 so then click the Run button next to the F4SE executable listing to play!

 Game Folder Files - Very IMPORTANT!
 Do this!